 In reference to the Community Corrections Order, the client was alleged to have failed to comply with numerous appointments to attend for alcohol and drug treatment as directed by the Office of Community Corrections.
 The bulk of the failures to comply with directions and to attend appointments occurred during the first 4 months of the order.

-For the offence of Contravene Intervention Order, our client received a fine of $300 and was given 3 months to pay this fine.
 Submissions were made as to the matter being an objectively minor instance of a contravention for offences of this type.
 Submissions were also made as to the lack of prior offending of this nature.
 The court took account of these matters.

 For the offence of Breach Community Corrections Order, the court varied the order and instructed that our client complete the original rehabilitative conditions that were in place on the original order.
 Submissions were made to the court indicating that our client had in fact complied with other aspects of the order such as completion of the unpaid community work.
 The court was also informed that the last 6 months of the order had shown significant resolve to address his alcohol dependence through the completion of a residential detox program.
 An impressive character testimonial was also tendered from a neighbour who had been assisting our client.
 This reference spoke of the difficulties our client has faced from an early age and his determination to get better.

 This was a good outcome for a case of Breach CCO and Contravene Intervention Order.
 The client will receive no prison term and, more importantly, will continue to receive rehabilitative treatment for his alcohol issues.